john-cd/rust_howto/bk/src/categories/parsing/parsing.md

 [`pest`][c-pest-website]{{hi:pest}}⮳ is a general-purpose parser written in Rust, with a focus on accessibility, correctness, and performance.
 It uses [parsing expression grammars (or PEG)][wikipedia-parsing-expression-grammars]⮳ as input, which are similar in spirit to regular expressions, but which offer the enhanced expressivity needed to parse complex languages.

-Grammars are saved in separate `.pest` files which are never mixed with procedural code.
+Grammars are saved in separate [`.pest`][c-pest]⮳{{hi:.pest}}  files which are never mixed with procedural code.
 This results in an always up-to-date formalization of a language that is easy to read and maintain.

 ```rust,editable
 {{#include ../../../crates/cats/parsing/tests/pest/pest.rs:example}}